PKU-DAIR/Hetu-Galvatron/README.md

 #### Breakdown (Figure 10(a))

 `breakdown.sh` will start the case study in §5.3.
-In the following command, the `approach` is the training approach to use, which can be one of `LAER, SMART, FSDP`. `model_name` is the name of the model, which can be one of `mixtral-8x7b-e8k2`, `mixtral-8x7b-e16k4`.
+In the following command, the `approach` is the training approach to use, which can be one of `LAER, FLEX, FSDP`. `model_name` is the name of the model, which can be one of `mixtral-8x7b-e8k2`, `mixtral-8x7b-e16k4`.
 Each evaluation will be corresponding to a bar in Figure 10(a).
 For default setting, `aux_loss` is `1e-4`, and `dataset` is `wikitext`.

 ```
 ./scripts_ae/breakdown.sh <approach> <model_name>